GSA/fedramp-gov/_team/ashley_mahan.md

 layout: teammate
 name: Ashley Mahan
 image: /assets/img/team/profile_AshleyMahan.png
-title: Secure Cloud Portfolio & FedRAMP Director
+title: Acting Assistant Commissioner of Technology Transformation Services (TTS)
 body-class: page-team-single
 date: 2018-01-01

 ---
-Ashley Mahan is Director of the General Services Administration’s (GSA’s) Federal Risk and Authorization Management Program (FedRAMP) and Secure Cloud Portfolio.
-Ashley is a trusted liaison between Federal Agencies, Industry Cloud Service Providers, and other stakeholder groups advocating for and facilitating the adoption of secure cloud technologies across the federal Government.
-Her work drives a dramatic increase in FedRAMP adoption and helps agencies modernize their IT landscapes via cloud technologies.
-When combined with her natural aptitude for effective and conscious leadership, Ashley is uniquely positioned to continue FedRAMP’s strong growth.
+Ashley Mahan is the Acting Assistant Commissioner of Technology Transformation Services (TTS) within the U.S. General Services Administration (GSA).
+In this role, she supports government-wide technology and innovation efforts, to provide a better experience for the public.

-Prior to stepping into the FedRAMP Director role, Ashley served as the program’s first Evangelist.
+Ashley previously served as the Secure Cloud Portfolio and Federal Risk and Authorization Management Program (FedRAMP) Director and supported agency modernization by providing a standardized approach to cloud security and risk assessment.
+Prior to serving as FedRAMP Director, Ms. Mahan served as FedRAMP Evangelist, a role in which she led the program’s efforts to promote awareness of FedRAMP and secure cloud adoption among Federal Agencies and cloud service providers.
+During her tenure as Evangelist, the program experienced a significant increase in the number of agency participants and FedRAMP authorized cloud services.
 She has earned a number of awards for her leadership, subject matter expertise, and dedication to excellence.
-Ashley holds an M.S. in Information Technology, B.S. in Business and has a variety of project management and technology industry certifications.

-Connect with Ashley on LinkedIn: https://www.linkedin.com/in/ashleymahan
+Ashley holds an M.S. in Information Technology, B.S. in Business, and has a variety of project management and technology industry certifications.